tylerprehl/School/README.md

-# Tyler Prehl - School
+# Tyler Prehl - West Chester University
 This repository serves as a "dropbox" of all my Computer Science-related school materials.

 Classes of Note: